MicrosoftDocs/architecture-center/docs/guide/aks/migrate-app-service-fabric-azure-kubernetes-service.md

 The two manifests don't map one-to-one because they're based on the functional paradigms that are specific to each service, but their intents are the same.
 (In these samples, variables use the format `<VARIABLE DESCRIPTION>`.)

 In the AKS manifest, a `Deployment` object provides declarative updates for [Pods](https://kubernetes.io/docs/concepts/workloads/pods/) and [ReplicaSets](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/).
 A `Service` object exposes an application that's running on a set of pods as a network service.
-Much of the power of Kubernetes is derived from its extensibility.
+Much of the power of Kubernetes comes from its extensibility.

 ### Sample Service Fabric ServiceManifest